pukster/pmxplayer/README.md

-omxplayer(1) -- Raspberry Pi command line OMX player
+pmxplayer(1) -- SyncedRaspberry Pi command line OMX player
 ====================================================

-OMXPlayer is a commandline OMX player for the Raspberry Pi.
-It was developed as a testbed for the XBMC Raspberry PI implementation and is quite handy to use standalone.
+PMXPlayer is a commandline OMX player for the Raspberry Pi based on Popcorn's OMXPlayer but which provides for video synchronization across multiple Pis

 ## DOWNLOADING